Thunder Junction Day One Spoilers

 I'm leading off with a card I think is very interesting and powerful but doesn't currently have a home.
 Giving all zombies and skeletons +1/+1 and menace could lead to some devastating combats in aggressive Mono Black or Dimir zombie builds.
 If you can soften your opponent up early, that damage should, hopefully, finish them off.

 She also shows off another new mechanic in committing crime.
 A crime is defined as any time you target your opponent or anything they control.
 This includes their graveyard, life total, permanents, and spells on the stack.
-In Gisa’s case, her crime payoff is strong but I would caution against building around it given how late she’ll arrive in most games.
+In Gisa's case, her crime payoff is strong, but I would caution against building around it given how late she'll arrive in most games.

-This card reminds me a lot of Immersturm Predator except for an additional mana it nets you card advantage off your opponent’s deck, trample, and a significant stat boost.
-The first ability triggers every time you sacrifice a creature, not only when you sacrifice to Rakdos’s ability, so you can use other sacrifice outlets like Bartolomé del Presidio to dig through your opponent’s deck assuming you have bodies with mana values to sacrifice.
+This card reminds me a lot of Immersturm Predator, except for an additional mana it nets you card advantage off your opponent's deck, trample, and a significant stat boost.
+The first ability triggers every time you sacrifice a creature, not only when you sacrifice to Rakdos's ability, so you can use other sacrifice outlets like Bartolomé del Presidio to dig through your opponent's deck assuming you have bodies with mana values to sacrifice.

 Golgari midrange is already a viable archetype and we've seen cards like Froghemoth perform well in the past.
 Haste is really what sells it for me because 5-drop aggressive creatures are at a huge disadvantage with cheap removal and sweeper options being so present these days.

 Notably, Gitrog also shows off a new mechanic in Saddle.
-Saddling is reserved for Mount-typed creatures and it’s reminiscent of Vehicles or Enlist from Dominaria United (see Guardian of New Benalia).
-A mount can be saddled to unlock another ability but, unlike Vehicles, it is a creature capable of attacking and blocking independently at all times.
+Saddling is reserved for Mount-typed creatures and it's reminiscent of Vehicles or Enlist from Dominaria United (see Guardian of New Benalia).
+A mount can be saddled to unlock another ability, but unlike Vehicles, it is a creature capable of attacking and blocking independently at all times.

 We only get one planeswalker per set these days, and this one has a lot of potential.
 The passive preventing early play balances this card beautifully because the +1 abilities would be very strong if you could start them on turn two consistently.
 Even having to wait until turn 4 isn't much of a drawback, though, because it allows you to hold up a 2-mana counterspell to protect him as the value ticks up.
 Also, if you have something as simple as Quick Study in hand to plot, you get significant value even on the first activation.